OctopusDeploy/docs/src/pages/docs/deployments/kubernetes/helm-update/index.md

 :::div{.info}
 Octopus version `2024.1` added support for Helm charts stored in Git repositories.

+You can find more information about this feature in [this blog post on using Git resources directly in deployments](https://octopus.com/blog/git-resources-in-deployments).
 :::

 Sourcing your Helm charts from a Git Repository can streamline your deployment process by reducing the amount of steps required to get them into Octopus.